1.8 Sustainability and the Fractal

 Sustainability and the fractal:

-This entry follows on from my fractal growth and development entries - published earlier.
+This entry follows on from my fractal growth and development entries, which were published earlier.

 There is never one snowflake alike, but there are snowflakes.

-The fractal offers insights and helps us understand growth and development, change and evolution, then it should also help us understand sustainability.
+The fractal offers insights and helps us understand growth and development, change and evolution.
+It should also help us understand sustainability.
 It should clarify what sustainability is.
 Is it real?
 Is it possible?
 Is it an illusion, or is it a delusion?

-Fractals do support sustainability in one way; but not in another or the way 'we' currently associate sustainability with, the notion of keeping the environment or the economy today without compromising future generations.
-It maybe that the notion of sustainability is a (mathematically) non-sense.
+Fractals support sustainability in one way but not in another or the way we currently associate sustainability with keeping the environment or the economy today without compromising future generations.
+It may be that the notion of sustainability is (mathematically) nonsense.
 Here's why.

 Fractals and sustainability analysis

-To see why sustainability is a false statement - and doesn't hold - at least in the way it is commonly used - we need to split the above definition to the 'same' and the 'different'.
+To see why sustainability is a false statement and doesn't hold—at least in the way it is commonly used—we need to split the above definition into the 'same' and the 'different'.

 'same'

-The 'same' or the 'regular' part of the fractal definition suggests that patterns, rules, and knowledge all repeat, at all scales: this part is sustainable or constant, it will happen, it does happen.
-This feature of fractals is explained by strange attractors found in the study of chaos and fractals; the repeating of a rule.
+The 'same' or 'regular' part of the fractal definition suggests that patterns, rules, and knowledge all repeat at all scales: this part is sustainable or constant; it will happen; it does happen.
+Strange attractors found in the study of chaos and fractals explain this feature of fractals: the repeating of a rule.

-An example of the 'same' component - what I term lines of fractility - is exposed within the study of biology with 'evolutionary convergence' or 'analogous structures' - as shown in example diagram below.
+An example of the 'same' component - what I term lines of fractality - is exposed within the study of biology with 'evolutionary convergence' or 'analogous structures' - as shown in the example diagram below.
 'Same' pattern - a wing, but 'different' forms (Bat, Bird, and Insect).
-The line of fractility is clearly flight by wing, and this is a repeating pattern, repeating at all scales.
-Today, we could add to this (at least) the human developed aircraft wing .
+The line of fractality is clear flight by wing, which is a repeating pattern at all scales.
+Today, we could add to this (at least) the human-developed aircraft wing.

 repeating evolutionary patterns: same (function) but different (form)